lupyuen/lupyuen.github.io/src/quickjs.md

 TODO

+Thanks to the [__QuickJS Team__](https://github.com/bellard/quickjs), we have a fun new way to Experiment Interactively with NuttX on newer gadgets!

+TODO

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) (and the awesome NuttX Community) for supporting my work!
 This article wouldn't have been possible without your support.

 -   [__Sponsor me a coffee__](https://github.com/sponsors/lupyuen)